reiver/go-dtxt/README.md

 // ...

-var writer io.Writer //@TODO: set to wherever you want the encoded **ASCII delimited text** data to go.
+var writer io.Writer //@TODO: set to wherever you want the encoded ASCII Delimited Text data to go.

 // ...